chas-academy/u07-recipe-app-stenwall/README.md

 This task has no backend requirements.
 Data is retrieved from an external API, but filterings and saved recipes must be available in the application while the user is using the app without closing the browser.
 The user data generated has no requirement to be saved after the user leaves the app.

+## Deployment

+The site is deployed on Netlify: [parsley-and-sage.netlify.app](https://parsley-and-sage.netlify.app/)
 ## Notes

 ### Design